 - Eleocharis dulcis-Biological name

-- The other names of water chestnut are water caltrop and Trapa natans.
+- The other names of water chestnuts are water caltrop and Trapa natans.

 5 uses of water chestnut

-- Water chestnut are used along with coriander, rice, noodles, ginger, sesame oil, and bamboo shoots, etc., and give the taste of crunchy and crispy.
+- Water chestnuts are used along with coriander, rice, noodles, ginger, sesame oil, bamboo shoots, etc., with a crunchy and crispy taste.

-- In Thailand, it is an important component of the famous Thai desert ‘tabtim krob’.
+- it is an essential component of Thailand’s famous Thai dessert ‘tabtim krob’.

-- In the developed countries, it is used along with bacon strips as an hors d’oeuvre.
+- In developed countries, it is used along with bacon strips as a hors d’oeuvre.

 - It is mixed with drinks in Indonesia.

-- They are used in many forms such as powder, juice, cake, flour, sliced, eaten raw, and steamed.
+- They are used in many forms: powder, juice, cake, flour, sliced, eaten raw, and steamed.

 15 surprising benefits of water chestnuts

-- Rich in potassium: It has enough amount of potassium, which helps to counter the effect of sodium and good for lowering blood pressure as well as for your heart.
-5 raw water chestnuts have 5% of daily recommended of your potassium intake.
+- Rich in potassium: It has enough potassium, which helps to counter the effect of sodium and is good for lowering blood pressure and your heart.
+Five raw water chestnuts have 5% of the daily recommended potassium intake.

-- Alleviate nausea: the drinking of water chestnut juice is helpful in easing out of nausea.
+- Alleviate nausea: the drinking of water chestnut juice helps ease out of sickness.
 Singhara juice is good for jaundice.

-- Lowers cardiac risks: It helps to lower down the level of cholesterol and discourages the absorption of carbohydrates.
-100 grams of it contains 2 g of fiber.
+- Lowers cardiac risks: It helps to lower the level of cholesterol and discourages the absorption of carbohydrates.
+One hundred grams of it contains 2 g of fibre.
 Fruits for cardiac health

 - Good for sound sleep: The presence of Vitamin B-6 is good for sleeping as well as alleviating your mood.
 It produces neurotransmitters that are effective for your mood and sleep.
 Also Read: Sleeping Disorders.